kyeah/kyeh.me/_posts/2015-01-03-why-i-turned-down-google.md

 Through my conversations with a host on the GCP team, I learned that the project I would be working on would likely not involve cluster-level logic, ruling out any possible interaction with the Kubernetes and cAdvisor projects.
 In  further discussion, I learned that my project would also be unlikely to involve development on any core features of Docker, but would rather deal with monitoring.

-Although Docker was exciting technology, I was disappointed by the limited scope of the project, especially having spent my last summer integrating a new technology into the RDS backend, as well as designing and implementing the groundwork for a new feature and database that would be expanded to cover all sensitive RDS data.
+Although I was truly excited about working with the underlying components composing and surrounding Docker, I was partially disappointed by the limited scope of the project, especially having spent my last summer at AWS integrating a new technology into the RDS backend, as well as designing and implementing the infrastructure for a new database and deletion flow that would be expanded to cover all sensitive RDS data.

-There are no promises on the project that I will be working on in New York; at the same time, startups have developed a reputation for giving their interns more impacting work and free reins on the contributions that they make, and I was willing to take that chance.
+There are no promises on the project that I will be working on in New York.
+At the same time, startups have developed a reputation for giving their interns more impacting work and for casting a wider net on the contributions that they make, and I was willing to take that opportunity.

 <h3-dark style="color: #DB6837">Work Culture</h3-dark>

-Let’s be real: technologies change.
+Although projects are a large part of your internship, let’s be real: technologies change.
 From company to company, the technology stack and development environment will differ, and new employees will have to spend weeks learning the organization and functionality of their team’s code base.
 Although learning how components work and interact is vital to understanding the system and developing on it, the knowledge is often not directly applicable at other companies.

-In my experiences working on distributed servers through RDS and DynamoDB, I've found less value in the implementation of their systems, and much more value in the developmental process: understanding the methodologies of collaborative system design and team interaction, evaluating the technical and consumer costs and gains of implementing features, and finding the balance between leadership and apprenticeship within the bureaucratic structure of a large, multibillion dollar company.
+In my experiences working on distributed servers through RDS and DynamoDB, I've found less value in the implementation of their systems, and much more value in the developmental process: understanding the methodologies of collaborative system design and team interaction, evaluating the technical and consumer tradeoffs of implementing features with PMs, and finding the balance between leadership and apprenticeship within the bureaucratic structure of a large, multibillion dollar company.

 Though differences in culture are sure to exist between companies, and even between teams within a company, I suspected that the development process and work environment would feel familiar at Google or any other large company.
 Startups, on the other hand, generally have smaller teams and shorter organizational structures, thereby fostering a much more personal and energetic working culture.